-The following Practice Management guidance note provides comprehensive and up to date legal information covering:
+The following Practice Management practice note provides comprehensive and up to date legal information covering:

 Lexcel is the Law Society's practice management standard.
 It is not compulsory although Lexcel accreditation can be helpful for firms wishing to be accredited under the Conveyancing Quality Scheme or the Legal Service Board's Specialist Quality Mark.
 This Practice Note tells you what to expect of the assessment itself.
 For guidance on how to prepare for the assessment, see Practice Note: Lexcel—pre-assessment.